christopherobin/mage/lib/modules/ident/engines/userpass/Readme.md

 # User/Password Ident Engine

-The `userpass` engine provides some basic user/password identification mechanism to be used with your game, it provides a hash based identification and allows you to store your credentials in any topic that match it's signature.
+The `userpass` engine provides a basic username/password identification mechanism to be used with your game.
+It uses hash based identification and allows you to store your credentials in any archivist topic that matches its signature.

-It depends on a valid topic, default being `credentials` but can be overridden in the configuration, that supports `get` and `set` operations and whose index is `[ 'username' ]`.
-It will pull the credentials data from there and look for a value named `password`.
-Upon successfully identification the user for the first time it will then proceed to `set` a fixed `actorId` on the topic value.
+This archivist topic, default being `credentials`, can be overridden in the configuration.

+Requirements are that the vault you use supports `get` and `set` operations and the index is set to `[ 'username' ]`.
+It will pull the credentials data from there and look for a property named `password`.
+Upon first successful identification, the user will then receive a new `actorId` (if none was set yet) on the topic value.

 ## Configuration